The birthday weekend continues with delicious plant-based fare across the Windy City. Read on for Chicago vegan options.

 The following evening, we ventured back to the same location when the movie we were seeing let out late.
 Chicago Diner is open until 11 pm on Fridays and Saturdays.

-We were seated underneath a blinding light, and so all of the pictures from that evening’s meal look like our food was being interrogated.
+We were seated underneath a blinding light.
+So all of the pictures from that evening’s meal look like our food was being interrogated.
 (It was innocent!
 I swear!)
 Still, it was too delicious not to share.

-I’ve had this country fried steak once before, and it’s a monster of a meal.
+I’ve had this country fried steak once before.
+It’s a monster of a meal.
 It’s huge and filling with crisp breading and toothsome seitan underneath.
 It was topped with their creamy gravy on a bed of mashed potatoes and sautéed vegetables.

 El Nuevo Mexicano

-Sarah, a Chicago local and blogging buddy, had noticed on Instagram that I was in Illinois and recommended a couple of her favorite restaurants.
-She tagged me in her photos of El Nuevo Mexicano, and it instantly became a “must” on the list for the weekend.
+She tagged me in her photos of El Nuevo Mexicano.
+And it instantly became a “must” on the list for the weekend.

-The Mexican food in our town is underwhelming and is one of the many things I miss about living in Southern California.
+The Mexican food in our town is underwhelming.
+It is one of the many things I miss about living in Southern California.
 Whenever we’re in a city with good options, I live it up.

 El Nuevo Mexicano is a non-vegan restaurant, with a few vegan options on the menu.
 They use seitan from Upton’s Naturals, which also has its headquarters in Chicago.